how many foreigners are buying apartments in Poland

 The following data provided by the Polish Ministry of Interior and Information reveals a great deal about foreigners’ buying patterns with regard to real estate in Poland:

-1. First and foremost, foreigners purchased 17,330 apartments in Poland in 2024.
-That was 2,984 apartments more than in 2023.
+1. First and foremost, foreigners purchased 17,720 apartments in Poland in 2025.
+That was 390 apartments more than in 2024.

-Here’s a graphic which outlines the number of apartment purchases made by foreigners between 2019 and 2024:
+Here’s a graphic which outlines the number of apartment purchases made by foreigners between 2020 and 2025:

-2. The average apartment bought by a foreigner in 2024 was a little over 58 m2.
-This does not differ significantly from the data from the years prior to 2024.
+2. The average apartment size bought by a foreigner in 2025 was 58.4 m2.

 Where are Foreign Nationals buying apartments in Poland?

-where are foreigners buying apartments in Poland
+places foreigners buy apartments in Poland (2025)

-Polish cities where foreigners bought the most apartments in the years 2021-2023 (Source: gethome.pl)
+Polish cities where foreigners bought the most apartments in the years 2023-2025 (Source: gethome.pl)

 The Two Main Reasons for the Steep Rise in the Number of Foreigners Purchasing Apartments in Poland